 The Commodore Amiga 500 was a fantastic 16-bit computer that was just one from a large family of Amiga computers.
 The Amiga 500 reached us in 1985 and basically was a cheaper version of the A1000 (the A1000 being Commodores first Amiga to be released) that was aimed at the home market.
-Eventually the 500 became the leading home computer of the late 80′s.
-Its code name was actually ‘Rock Lobster’.
+Eventually the 500 became the leading home computer of the late 80’s and its code name was ‘Rock Lobster’.

 Anyway the basic 500 system uses a 68000 processor, 512k ram, and OCS chipset (Original Chip Set) that were known as Agnus, Denise, Paula & Gary.